chadpark07/recipe-investigation/README.md

 ### **Bivariate Analysis**

-The plot below shows a grouped bar plot of ‘n_ingedients’ means per rating in the merged dataset by Asian and American recipes.
-It looks like the average ‘n_ingedients’ in each rating category (1-5) for Asian recipes are all greater than that of the average ‘n_ingedients’ in each rating category for American recipes.
+The plot below shows a grouped bar plot of `n_ingedients` means per rating in the merged dataset by Asian and American recipes.
+It looks like the average `n_ingedients` in each rating category (1-5) for Asian recipes are all greater than that of the average `n_ingedients` in each rating category for American recipes.
 This will be looked further into in the hypothesis testing section of the project.

 <iframe
   src="assets/bivariate_mean_n_ingredients.html"